 Potential improvements to ecological functions within the retained City woodlot may occur as a result of buffer plantings.
 The proposed planting plan should provide tailored native planting prescriptions within the VPZ that will support the retained woodland habitat.
+Furthermore, existing structures, debris and/or garbage within the VPZ and woodland boundary will be removed to facilitate revegetation efforts.

 Tree protection fencing and/or erosion and sediment control (ESC) measures should be installed adjacent to retained City woodlot to aid in reducing excess disturbance caused by vegetation removals, ground disturbance and dislodging of sediment.
 Heavy equipment use should be managed to prevent inadvertent damage to the retained woodland, and transportation of non-native and invasive species.
-No grading will occur within 5 m of the significant woodland.